pfeghali/CS165B-FinalPrep/README.md

 `X^T * X`

 # Kernel Trick
 So our percetrons and such have limited capacity since we're dealing with models which are fundamentally trying to learn some sort of linear model.
 The idea is to change our data points such that we end up with linearly seperable data points.
 The idea is to just replace thre dot product with some sort of valid funtion, which does the same sort of thing, but outputs a value transofofrmed into in a new instance space.
+This is one with the dual form of the perceptron.

 # Nearest neighbor classifiers